Maria Quisling: Division of community property

-The division of Vidkun and Maria's joint spousal effects (Norwegian: fellesbo shortened bo) was handled by the Erstatningsdirektorat (Compensation directorate).
+The division of Vidkun and Maria's joint spousal effects (fellesbo, shortened bo) was handled by the Erstatningsdirektorat (Compensation directorate).
 There were huge assets in the bo, but also great liabilities in the form of compensation claims related to Vidkun's actions during the occupation.
 Some of the claims were disputed.
 In May 1946, the bo sold the apartment in Erling Skjalgssons street for a smaller sum of money than Vidkun had paid in 1922.
 The bo also sold much of the home furniture; some of which Quisling claimed was hers and not Vidkun's.

 Maria demanded as Quisling's wife to get half the value of the bo.
 The directorate did not accept this, but accepted that she should get back everything she had brought into it.
 She obtained many letters of support, including from Odd Nansen, a son of Fridtjof Nansen who had been imprisoned by the authorities during the occupation.
 In 1950, the Compensation directorate undid the sale of the apartment in Erling Skjalgssons street and she got it back.
 She continued to provide letters that were meant to document which things she had brought into the bo.